Mustafaa4A/Optimal-Path-Planning-for-Robots-in-Dynamic-Environments/README.md

 - Uses numpy's random seed for reproducibility

 ### 2. Path Planning
-- Implements A* algorithm for optimal path finding
+- Implements A* algorithm for optimal pathfinding
-- Uses Manhattan distance as heuristic
+- Uses Manhattan distance as heuristic for estimating cost
-- Handles obstacle avoidance
+- Handles obstacle avoidance and navigation in a dynamic environment
-- Solves TSP for optimal target ordering
+- Solves Traveling Salesman Problem (TSP) for optimal target ordering

 ### 3. Visualization
 - Real-time animation of path exploration
 - Custom color scheme for clear visualization
-- Saves both GIF animation, PNG result and TXT file for detailed statistics
+- Saves both GIF animation, PNG result, and TXT file for detailed statistics
 - Displays explored nodes and optimal path

 ### 4. Performance Metrics
-- Tracks computation time
+- Tracks computation time for pathfinding
-- Counts nodes expanded
+- Counts nodes expanded during the search
 - Measures total path length
-- Records target visit order
+- Records the target visit order and explores nodes

 ### 5. Output Files
-- `a_star_multi_target.gif`: Animation of path finding
+- `a_star_target.gif`: Animation of pathfinding
-- `a_star_multi_target_result.png`: Final path visualization
+- `a_star_target_result.png`: Final path visualization in PNG format
-- `path_planning_output.txt`: Detailed statistics and metrics
+- `path_planning_output.txt`: Detailed statistics, including optimal path, nodes expanded, and target positions

 ## Code Structure

 ### 1. Maze Setup
 - Maze definition (12x24 grid)
-- Border addition
+- Border addition around the maze to ensure proper boundaries
-- Target generation
+- Random target generation within valid positions
 - Start position initialization

 ### 2. Core Classes
-- `Node`: Represents a position in the maze with path costs
+- `Node`: Represents a position in the maze with associated path costs (`g`, `h`, `f`) and parent node
-- Custom color mapping for visualization
+- `PathPlanner`: Handles the A* pathfinding logic, maze setup, and target ordering logic using permutations
+- `Visualizer`: Manages the visualization of the pathfinding process, including real-time updates and animation generation

 ### 3. Key Functions
-- `a_star()`: Main path finding algorithm
+- `a_star()`: Implements the A* pathfinding algorithm
-- `total_path_length()`: Calculates path distance
+- `total_path_length()`: Calculates the total distance of the planned path
-- `update()`: Animation frame update function
+- `update_animation()`: Animation update function for real-time exploration visualization
+- `save_visualization()`: Saves the generated visualization as GIF and PNG files

 ### 4. Main Algorithm Flow
-- Generate random targets
+- Generate random target points in the maze
-- Find optimal target order
+- Find the optimal path by considering all possible orders of target visits (TSP approach)
-- Calculate paths between targets
-- Visualize and save results
+- Visualize the exploration process and final path
+- Save results and performance metrics to output files

 ## Requirements
 - Python 3.x